 The U.S.-based Principles and Practice of Engineering (PE) licensing exam identifies individuals who can practice professional engineering in such a manner that will safeguard life, health, and property and promote the public welfare.
 TMS offers study guides and registration information for those wishing to take the exam, as well as the opportunity for existing PEs to help develop exam questions.

 Met/Mat PE Exam

 The exam is administered once a year in October and registration for the exam typically opens in June.
 For more information, visit the National Council of Examiners for Engineering and Surveying (NCEES) PE Metallurgical and Materials Exam website.

 Met/Mat PE Exam Review Course

 Each summer, TMS holds a review course focused specifically on the Metallurgical and Materials Engineering PE Licensing Exam.
-The course will take place August 12-15.
-Learn details and register online.
+More details will be announced soon for the 2021 course on the Upcoming Professional Development Events website.

 TMS offers a study guide containing sample problems and solutions relating to the Metallurgical and Materials Engineering PE exam.
 The guide is free for TMS members and costs $39.00 for non-members.